Perinatal Depression

 Excerpt

-Postpartum depression (PPD) is a mood disorder that affects individuals within 1 year after childbirth.
-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5), postpartum depression is now included in the term perinatal depression.
+Perinatal depression is a mood disorder that affects individuals during pregnancy or within 1 year after childbirth.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), postpartum depression is now included in the term perinatal depression.
 A major depressive episode that begins during pregnancy or within 4 weeks after delivery is classified as peripartum depression.
 This term encompasses both prenatal and postpartum depression.
-The DSM-5 does not recognize PPD as a separate entity.
-Instead, PPD is included within the broader diagnosis of peripartum depression.
-Unlike the "baby blues," which typically resolve within a few weeks, PPD is more severe and can last for months if untreated.
+The DSM-5-TR does not recognize postpartum depression as a separate entity.
+Instead, postpartum depression is included within the broader diagnosis of perinatal depression.

-Screening for PPD should be a routine part of postpartum care, utilizing tools such as the Edinburgh Postnatal Depression Scale (EPDS) to identify those at risk.
-Treatment typically involves a combination of psychotherapy, support groups, and medication, including antidepressants, which can safely be used during lactation.
-Up to 50% of PPD cases remain undiagnosed due to patient reluctance to disclose symptoms, partly because of the stigma around PPD, which includes fears of abandonment and lack of support upon disclosure.
-Raising awareness about PPD, reducing stigma, and ensuring access to mental health resources are essential steps in supporting new parents and promoting healthy family dynamics.
+Screening for perinatal depression should be a routine part of prenatal and postpartum care, utilizing tools such as the Edinburgh Postnatal Depression Scale (EPDS) to identify those at risk.
+Treatment typically involves a combination of psychotherapy, support groups, and medication, including antidepressants, which can safely be used during pregnancy and lactation.
+Up to 50% of perinatal depression cases remain undiagnosed due to patient reluctance to disclose symptoms, partly because of the stigma around perinatal depression, which includes fears of abandonment and lack of support upon disclosure.
+Raising awareness about perinatal depression, reducing stigma, and ensuring access to mental health resources are essential steps in supporting pregnant people and new parents to promote healthy family dynamics.

 Publication types